Your Bag

 Wanna Sweat More?

 Sweating is good (except if you are suffering from hyperhidrosis).
 Sweat removes excess salts and toxins from the body, thus building up the immune system.
 It is a cheap detoxifier.
 It also brings down body temperature.
-Bay oil, being a sudorific, causes the body the sweat.
+Bay oil causes the body to sweat.

 Don’t Be bothered By Pests Anymore